VanshTyagi05/portfolio/README.md

-# 🌐 Kapil Gupta - Portfolio
+# 🌐 Vansh Tyagi - Portfolio

 Welcome to my personal portfolio website!
 This is a **single-page application** built to showcase my **projects, skills, and academic journey**.